belleflowe/group/README.md

 Logo - logo image

-Script file- The javascript on homepage
+Script file- The javascript on homepage for automatic image slider

 style file is css for contact form page